jeog/TDAmeritradeAPI/README_STREAMING.md

 [Python]
 def stream.StreamingSession.add_subscriptions(self, *subscriptions):

+[Java]
+public class StreamingSession implements AutoCloseable {
+    ...
+    public List<Boolean>
+    add( List<StreamingSubscription> subscriptions ) throws CLibException;

+    public boolean
+    add( StreamingSubscription subscription ) throws CLibException;
+    ...
+}
 ```

-You can add multiple subscription instances but instances of the same type ***usually***
-override older/preceding ones.
+You can add multiple subscription instances but instances of the same type will override older/preceding ones.

 To update a subscription you can use ADD, VIEW, or UNSUBS commands. (see below)

 To replace a subscription you can override it by adding a new subscription of
 the same type(this appears to work but haven't tried every possible combination so
 there's no guarantee) or using the UNSUBS command followed by the SUBS command or by stopping the session and then restarting with new subscriptions.
 It's best to avoid doing the latter because the session object will go through
 a somewhat costly life-cycle:
 ```
     STOP